taogen-docs/resources-of-learning/#cs-foundations.md

 > High buildings rise from the ground.

-> If you can't explain it simply, you don't understand it well enough.
+> If you can't explain it simply, you don't understand it well enough. — Albert Einstein

 > Deeds, not words.